AshokSubedi5/CopyFileToMultipleRemoteServer/README.md

-# Copy To Multiple Remote Server
+# Copy Files To Multiple Remote Server
  This will allow to Copy source directory to  multiple server path.

  #Steps
  * update server path to <strong>Serverlist.txt</strong>
  * Copy your source file to source directory
- * Start Start.cmd
+ * Start OneClickPublish.cmd